culp3r/Data_Structures/README.md

 ```

 ## AVL Trees:
-A balanced tree makes searching for values easy and quick O(log(n)).
-It maintains the ‘middle’ value at the top, lesser values on the left, and greater values on the right.
+This structure is a self-balancing binary search tree that makes searching for values easy and quick O(log(n)).
+This runtime remains for insertion and deletion.
+AVL Trees maintain the ‘middle’ value at the top, lesser values on the left, and greater values on the right and thus, by its nature, maintains order.
+It is made up of nodes that each hold a maximum of two child nodes and a value.
+To maintain balance, a parent node ensures that the heights of both its child nodes differ by no more than 1.

 | Operation  | AVL Tree | Stacks & Queues | Hash Table | Linked List | Array |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |